HPCE/hpce-2014-cw1/README.md

 For more information on git, and how you can work with repositories, see this brief [intro to Git](background-git.md).

+As has been suggested (thanks darioml), it is possible to simply download this repository as a zip, but it is much better to clone it:

+- It helps you to get started with git.
+- When there are updates (and that is very likely), you'll be able to integrate back into your working copy.

 You also have the ability to commit within your local repository, which allows you to track changes that you are making.
 I